cenesdeveloper/Maze-Solver/README.md

 - The program takes as input a maze and print the path on the standard output.
     - For this assignment, the path does not have to be the shortest one.
 - The program can take a path as input and verify if it's a legit one.
+- The program has 3 different methods of solving the maze which are BfsSolver, TremauxSolver and, RightHandSolver.
+- The program compares instruction counts of the methods and returns the performance comparison of them.
+- The program calculates the time to read the text file and also the time it takes to solve maze with specified method.

 ## How to run this software?